 2. We'll upgrade your order to free expedited processing if it qualifies.
 In this case, it takes just 2-3 weeks until your mark is registered.
 Contact us for more details;

-4. In any case, you can order an expedited processing which costs 400 CHF in government fees, no our fee will apply;
+4. In any case, you can order an expedited processing which costs 400 CHF in government fees, and our fee of 150 CHF will apply;

 5. If not expedited, the process takes around 5-6 months from filing to registration (for a wordmark);